Kentucky Bluegrass vs Tall Fescue: Which Cool-Season Grass Wins?

 The decision usually breaks down on three axes.
 How cold are your winters?
 How hot and dry are your summers?
 And how much watering and fertilizing are you willing to do?
 Bluegrass wants colder winters, cooler summers, and a higher input lawn.
 Tall fescue handles transition-zone climates that would burn bluegrass out, requires roughly 30 percent less water, and asks for fewer fertilizer applications.
 The trade is appearance and feel: bluegrass forms a tighter, finer carpet that bare feet love.

-Kentucky Bluegrass vs Tall Fescue: At-a-Glance Comparison
+Kentucky Bluegrass vs Tall Fescue: at a glance

 Climate zone (USDA)